statgen/pheweb/README.rst

 4. Load your association files
 ------------------------------

-0) If you only want variants that reach some minimum MAF, then set `minimum_maf` in `config.py`.
+0) If you only want variants that reach some minimum MAF, then set ``minimum_maf`` in ``config.py``.
    Any variant that has at least that minor allele frequency (MAF) will be shown on the website, no matter what.
    If a variant has a smaller MAF (in some phenotype), it will still be shown if it has a large enough MAF in some other phenotype.

-1) Run `./run_all.sh`.
+1) Run ``./run_all.sh``.

 2) If something breaks, read the error message.
 Then,

-   - If you can understand the error message, modify `data/input_file_parsers/epacts.py` to handle your file type.
+   - If you can understand the error message, modify ``data/input_file_parsers/epacts.py`` to handle your file type.
      If the modification is something that pheweb should support by default, please email your changes to <pjvh@umich.edu>.

    - If you can't understand the error message, please email your error message to <pjvh@umich.edu> and hopefully I get back to you quickly.

-   Then re-run `./run_all.sh`.
+   Then re-run ``./run_all.sh``.

 5. Run a simple server to check that everything loaded correctly
 --------------------------

-Run `./server.py`.
+Run ``./server.py``.

 If port 5000 is already taken, choose a different port (for example, 5432) and run ``./server.py --port 5432`` instead.

 Next you need to find a way to for your computer to access the server.
-You have a few options:
+You have two options:

-- (A) Run Flask exposed to anybody on the internet.
+A. Run Flask exposed to anybody on the internet.
 This might be dangerous, but I never worry much about it.

    You need a port that can get through your firewall.
-80 or 5000 probably work, though 80 will require you to run `sudo ./server.py --port 80`.
+80 or 5000 probably work, though 80 will require you to run ``sudo ./server.py --port 80``.

    You need an IP adddress or hostname that refers to your server.
-If you ssh into your server with `ssh watman@foobar.example.com`, this is `foobar.example.com`.
+If you ssh into your server with ``ssh watman@foobar.example.com``, this is ``foobar.example.com``.
-   If you don't know this, run `curl http://httpbin.org/ip` on your server to get its IP address.
-(If it returns something like `"origin": "12.34.5.678"`, your server's IP is `12.34.5.678`).
+   If you don't know this, run ``curl http://httpbin.org/ip`` on your server to get its IP address.
+(If it returns something like ``"origin": "12.34.5.678"``, your server's IP is ``12.34.5.678``).

-   Now run `./server.py --port <myport> --host <myhost>`.
+   Now run ``./server.py --port <myport> --host <myhost>``.
-   For example, if you're using the default port (5000), and `curl http://httpbin.org/ip` return `"origin": "12.34.5.678"`, then run `./server.py --port 5000 --host 12.34.5.678`.
+   For example, if you're using the default port (5000), and ``curl http://httpbin.org/ip`` return ``"origin": "12.34.5.678"``, then run ``./server.py --port 5000 --host 12.34.5.678``.

-   When the server starts, it should say something like `Running on http://12.34.5.678:5000/ (Press CTRL+C to quit)`.
+   When the server starts, it should say something like ``Running on http://12.34.5.678:5000/ (Press CTRL+C to quit)``.
 Open that URL in the web browser on your computer.

-- (B) Run Flask with the default settings, then use an SSH tunnel to connect to it from your computer.
+B. Run Flask with the default settings, then use an SSH tunnel to connect to it from your computer.

-   For example, if you normally ssh in with `ssh watman@foobar.example.com`, then the command you should run (from your local computer) is `ssh -N -L localhost:5000:localhost:5000 watman@foobar.example.com`.
+   For example, if you normally ssh in with ``ssh watman@foobar.example.com``, then the command you should run (from your local computer) is ``ssh -N -L localhost:5000:localhost:5000 watman@foobar.example.com``.
 Now open <http://localhost:5000> in your web browser.

-- (C) Skip straight to step 6, then do step 5 after that.

 6. Modify templates if necessary.